 Before you start wading through your options, take some time to jot down your short-term and long-term financial plans.
 This list should include everything from vacations to paying off debt and building your savings.

-- Understand your credit card and other financial habits
+- Understand your financial habits

 Similar to the first step, taking the time to consider your spending habits will help you better determine the type of card that meets your needs.
 When evaluating your financial patterns, remember to take the following into account: